 - 3.1 The Parish comprises of seven settlements, the Village of King's Somborne together with the three smaller linear hamlets strung out along adjoining roads of Up Somborne, Horsebridge and Brook.
-In addition, there are three small hamlets of Compton, Furzedown and Marsh Court. - 3.2 The Village of King's Somborne and its significant features are detailed in the Conservation Policy Appendix 3 and the area shown in the Figure 4.
-The Village is a predominately linear settlement sitting at the bottom of a minor V-shaped valley.
+In addition, there are three small hamlets of Compton, Furzedown and Marsh Court. - 3.2 The Village of King's Somborne and its significant features are detailed in the Conservation Policy in Appendix 3 and the areas shown in Figures 2 and 5 The Village is a predominately linear settlement sitting at the bottom of a minor V-shaped valley.
 It sits alongside the ephemeral winterbourne stream (the Somborne Stream) which is one of the tributaries of the River Test.
 The Village lies within a wider landscape of open chalk downland that has a gently rolling, undulating landform.
 This landscape comprises predominantly expansive and open, large arable fields with very few intervening hedgerows or trees.
-In contrast, a small number of woodlands, shrubs and trees are located in the valley bottom adjacent to the Village providing shelter and a sense of enclosure. - 3.3 Historically, these large arable fields were created from Parliamentary enclosure in 18th and 19th centuries which resulted in the loss of earlier field systems.
-During the 20th century, further rationalisation of fields took place producing very large arable or prairie fields, particularly to the South of the Village.
-The valley floor however, retains more historic field patterns which are typically of a smaller-scale and contribute to the small-scale riparian character of the settlement.
-Layers of the area's history can still be 'read' in the landscape today, remnants of the medieval park pale (often a ditch and bank surrounding medieval deer parks, many included wooden pale fencing and are registered as Scheduled Monuments), remain along the valley floor.
-Evidence exists of manors and parklands such as John of Gaunt's Deer Park to the West of the settlement and the Roman Road running through the landscape to the South. - 3.4 King's Somborne is described as a nucleated settlement.
-However, it is not densely developed for the most part.
-The roads and spaces between built forms contribute significantly to its character.
-Traditional building materials include brick, flint and chalk cob walls with thatch, clay tile and slate roofs.
+In contrast, a small number of woodlands, shrubs and trees are located in the valley bottom adjacent to the Village providing shelter and a sense of enclosure.